nothke/shakedown-docs/README.md

 #### Build 2517 (version 21, demo version skipped)
 - Finland map!
   - Use finland.bat to run it
-- Sideways forces now use pacejka based forces instead of 2 parameter linear function.
+- Sideways forces now use Pacejka based function instead of 2 parameter linear function.
 Can be configured in Plot GUI - "Side Tire".
 Added corresponding values to config.
 - Exposed drive and engine inertia to config
 - Introduced gravel surface (any material that has "gravel" in the name becomes gravel)
 - Known issues: